woossi0/suite/docs/usermanual/source/install/windows/tomcat/geoserver/install.rst

    .. note:: The :file:`geoserver.war` is included in the *BoundlessSuite War Bundle* downloaded previously (see :ref:`install.windows.tomcat.bundle`).

 #.
-Change to the :guilabel:`General` tab and restart the service using the :guilabel:`Start` button.
+Change to the :guilabel:`General` tab and start the service using the :guilabel:`Start` button.

    .. figure:: ../img/tomcat_start.png

       Start Tomcat Service

 #.
-The :file:`geoserver.war` is deployed into a :guilabel:`geoserver` folder visible in the :file:`webapps` folder.
+Tomcat will deploy the :file:`geoserver.war` into a :guilabel:`geoserver` folder visible in the :file:`webapps` folder.

   .. note:: It will take a moment for Tomcat to notice the web application and make it available.

 #.
 Using your browser navigate to `localhost:8080/geoserver <http://localhost:8080/geoserver>`__.
-At the top of the screen fill in the default credentials of:
+At the top of the screen fill in the default geoserver credentials:

    * :guilabel:`Username`: ``admin``
    * :guilabel:`Password`: ``geoserver``